-Delivering against the Equality and Diversity and Inclusion framework.
+Delivering against the Equality and Diversity statutory framework.

-- SSC 6.2: Continue to work with partners to gather better insight relating to our diverse and 'hard to reach' communities (NFCC Access to Services); - PPP 6.2: Develop our diversity performance indicators to identify and address disproportionality across recruitment, retention and progression; - · PPP 8.2: Voluntarily compile an Ethnicity Pay Report; - · PPP 9: Gain re-accreditation of our Disability Confident Leader; - · PPP 12.2: Achieve Level 4 of NFCC EDI Maturity Model; - PPP 14.2: Improve our local community intelligence to identify any potential barriers busting any myths and showcasing our work; - .
-PPP 104.1: Review the Independent Cultural Report relating to London Fire Brigade and consider the outcomes from HMICFRS Inspection Report 2021/22.
-Produce recommendations to address any cultural and EDI gaps in our current arrangements; - .
+- · PPP 6.2: Develop our diversity performance indicators to identify and address disproportionality across recruitment, retention, and progression. - PPP 3.3: Provide accessibility and connectivity for our people to work anytime, anywhere on any device. - · PPP 8.3: Voluntarily compile an Ethnicity Pay Report. - · PPP 9: Gain re-accreditation of our Disability Confident Leader. - · PPP 12.2: Achieve Level 4 of NFCC EDI Maturity Model. - PPP 14.2: Improve our local community intelligence to identify any potential barriers busting any myths and showcasing our work. - .
+PPP 114.1: Continue to identify the barriers to the recruitment and retention of staff from underrepresented groups. - .
 PPP 114.1: Continue to identify the barriers to the recruitment and retention of staff from underrepresented groups; - .
-EDI 3.2: Publish Public Sector Equality Duty Report; - · EDI 4.2: Publish Gender Pay Gap Report.
+EDI 3.2: Publish Public Sector Equality Duty Report. - $\cdot$ EDI 4.2: Publish Gender Pay Gap Report.